adrienthebo/waylon/README.md

 Modify `waylon_config.yml` to point to your Jenkins install, and enter any job names that you wish to display.
-For the most part, it's self-explanatory, but here's an example anyway for a few of [Puppet Labs](http://www.puppetlabs.com)' FOSS projects:
+For the most part, it's self-explanatory, but here's an example for a few of [Puppet Labs](http://www.puppetlabs.com)' FOSS projects:

 ```yaml